 Lawrence University is committed to compliance with all applicable federal laws and regulations regarding reasonable academic adjustments needed to provide equal educational opportunities for all students.
 In accordance with the Americans with Disabilities Act (ADA, 1990/2008) and Section 504 of the Rehabilitation Act (1973), Lawrence has a policy of nondiscrimination on the basis of disability and will take such steps as are necessary to assure students with disabilities who need them to benefit from the educational programs of the university.

 Chronic Health Conditions

 If you have a chronic health condition (epilepsy, diabetes, asthma, migraines, traumatic brain injury, etc.) that could disrupt your attendance or coursework, you should discuss this with your instructor at the start of term to make plans for what to do should symptoms arise.
 If the condition is severe enough to affect one or more major life activities, it could qualify as a disability.
-View the information on this website and contact the coordinator for more information.
+View the information on this website and contact the specialist for more information.